Vitaljok/charging-station-demo/README.md

 Use `git pull` to get fresh updates from repository.

+# Workshop steps

 Workshop progress is saved in form of separate commits with tags `step-NNN`.
 In order to move to specific step use
 ``git checkout tags/step-NNN`` where `NNN` is zero padded number of desired step.

+Run `npm install` if any dependencies are changed when switching steps.

-# Step 0 - front end project initialization
+## Step 0 - front end project initialization
 Front-end project is initialized using Angular CLI utility `ng new front-end` and is committed "as-is".

+## Step 1 - initial structure of application page
+Adding basic application page structure: navigation *header* with links to List and Tree views, page *content* section and *footer*.